Top 10 Worst Music Genres

 I originally posted this comment on a remix, but the listing got deleted.

 I always thought rap music was supposed to be fast, energetic, and rhythmic.
-There's a reason why that particular genre is memorable and recognized a lot, even if it isn't exactly for everybody.
+There's a reason why that particular genre is memorable and widely recognized, even if it isn't exactly for everybody.

 With mumble rap, it's kind of the opposite.
 There's not much energy to go with, resulting in boring, monotonous stuff blaring out that's more likely to turn me off rather than make me jam out.